Beginning of term information

 1 Section = 1 Canvas Course

 With the exceptions of already-crosslisted courses, meet-togethers, and graduate/undergrad courses, Canvas courses are automatically created as 1 section = 1 Canvas course.
 Instructors can combine two or more sections into a single Canvas course using the U-M Course Manager, which is in the left-hand navigation.
 Click "Help" in the tool for step-by-step instructions.
-You can also contact the Service Center at 734-764-HELP (764-4357) or 4HELP@umich.edu.
+You can also contact the ITS Service Center.

 Reusing Canvas course content in an upcoming term